NoemiTurner/glam-stock-dashboard/learning.md

 #### What is React?
 "React is a Javascript Library that was created by Facebook for building better User Interface(UI) web applications and mobile applications.
 It is an open-source library for creating interactive and dynamic applications."
  (https://www.geeksforgeeks.org/build-a-basic-react-app-that-display-hello-world/)

+### Installing Node.js on Linux for Ubuntu / Debian-based distributions:
+1. Update your package index: sudo apt update
+2. Install Node.js and npm: sudo apt install nodejs npm You can use the default package manager, but it often includes an outdated version
+3. Check versions
+   node -v
+   npm -v